Geoff1900/Geoff1900.github.io-handbook/docs/apis/how-to-retrieve-a-collection.md

 ---
-title: how to perform a GET on a collection
+title: how to retrieve a collection
 description: standards for manipulating resource collections
 group: apis
 redirect_from: "/"